openstack-infra/zuul/doc/source/zuul.rst

   the change, set this to ``false``.
 Default: ``true``.

 **success**
-  Describes what Zuul should do if all the jobs complete successfully.
+  Describes where Zuul should report to if all the jobs complete successfully.
   This section is optional; if it is omitted, Zuul will run jobs and do nothing on success; it will not even report a message to Gerrit.
-  If the section is present, it will leave a message on the Gerrit review.
-Each additional argument is assumed to be an argument to ``gerrit review``, with the boolean value of ``true`` simply indicating that the argument should be present without following it with a value.
-For example, ``verified: 1`` becomes ``gerrit review --verified 1`` and ``submit: true`` becomes ``gerrit review --submit``.
+  If the section is present, the listed reporter plugins will be asked to report on the jobs.
+  Each reporter's value dictionary is handled by the reporter.
+See reporters for more details.

 **failure**
   Uses the same syntax as **success**, but describes what Zuul should